Reeceeboii/Win10-Transfer-Scripts/README.md

 * ✔️ Changing registry settings for things like file extensions and hidden files, folders and drives
 * ✔️ Generate new set of SSH keys for auth with GitHub
 * ✔️ Set up global Git info like name/username
+* ✔️ Use a generated alias file from the old system to re-import all CLI aliases
 * 🔧 Take a running log of the entirety of `Main.ps1` as it's doing its stuff
-* ✔️ Use a generated alias file from the old system to re-import all CLI aliases
-* 🔧 Make sure PATH is set correctly for things like Python and Java

-## Notes
+## Notes to self
-Running `Set-ExecutionPolicy unrestricted -Scope CurrentUser -Force` before executing `Main.ps1` is required.
-Installing Chocolatey requires `iex`ing a script from the web.
-Also, running the `profile.ps1` script that is created to contain all of the aliases also requires unsigned script executions permissions.
-Simply setting this to be unrestricted system-wide solves this.
+- Running `Set-ExecutionPolicy unrestricted -Scope CurrentUser -Force` before executing `Main.ps1` is required.
+Installing Chocolatey requires invoking a script from the web.
+Also, running the `profile.ps1` script that is created to contain all of the aliases requires unsigned script execution permission.
+Simply setting this to be unrestricted solves this.
+- Not all of the software backed up in the log will want to be installed on a new system, so just scan through this and remove anything that isn't needed.